 For research and test reactor inspectors, find and review the division organization, and Office Instructions

-For power reactor inspectors, find the Reactor Oversight Process (ROP)and bookmark it.
+For power reactor inspectors, find the Reactor Oversight Process (ROP) Digital City SharePoint site and bookmark it.
 You will need the location of Digital City to complete other individual study activities.

 Locate the Office of Nuclear Materials Safety and Safeguards’ (NMSS) home page and review the function of the office.